 Here is a snapshot of each UCSF school:

-UCSF Graduate Division — The Graduate Division includes 19 PhD programs, 11 master’s programs, two certificate programs and one physical therapy program.
+The Graduate Division includes 20 PhD programs, 13 master’s programs, two certificate programs and one physical therapy program.
 Programs cover a broad range of areas including bioengineering, chemistry, epidemiology and the social sciences.
 The program fosters broad collaboration across all disciplines at UCSF to spur more focused and effective research throughout our top-ranked graduate programs.